linuxhw/TestDays/README.md

 Linux Community Hardware Test Coverage
 --------------------------------------

-A project to collect tested hardware configurations for upcoming versions of Linux distributions (Beta test).
+A project to collect tested hardware configurations for upcoming and released versions of Linux distributions.

 Anyone can contribute to this project by the [hw-probe](https://github.com/linuxhw/hw-probe) tool: